Lucina101/SDS_Final_project/README.md

 You can open http://localhost in second master browser and see web client.

-For resoources cleanup, you can run
+For resources cleanup, you can run

 ```bash
     sudo bash cleanup.sh